Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 after every LLM edit and offers to automatically fix any problems.

+Aider ships with built-in linters based on tree-sitter which work with most popular programming languages.
 Aider shows linting errors to the LLM in a novel format, using the abstract syntax tree to display relevant code context for each error.
-This context increases the ability of the LLM to understand the problem and make the correct changes to resolve it.
+This context helps LLMs understand the problem and make the correct changes to resolve it.

 <div class="chat-transcript" markdown="1">